What Decisions to Make & When

 At this stage, we measure the length and diameter’s of the logs.
 Using this information, we can estimate the board feet in each log using the ‘Doyle Log Rule.’
 This Rule is a mathematical formula that makes several assumptions about logs in general to estimate the total board feet.
 With the estimated board feet, we will send you a proposal of the approximate cost.
 The more information we have, the more accurate our estimate will be.
 For example, if. you already know how you want us to mill the logs, then we can be more precise on the kiln costs.
 If you aren’t sure at this stage, that is not a problem at all.
 We will just make certain assumptions to give you an rough estimate.

 We will require a deposit of 50% of the estimate to get things started.
-The remainder will be due at delivery of the milled and dried wood.
+The remainder will be due as the lumber is removed from the kilns.
 Final adjustments to the bill will be made based upon the actual board foot milled as well as the total time the wood is in the kiln based upon its thickness.
 The board feet are calculated while the wood is still green and a breakdown of everything that was milled will be emailed to you.
 The wood will, of course, shrink during the drying process.

 Step 4 - Milling and Air-Drying